fivdi/pigpio/doc/gpio.md

 If PWM is currently active on the gpio it will be switched off and then back on at the new frequency.

-The frequencies for each sample rate are:
+The frequencies in hertz for each sample rate are:

 1us | 2us | 4us | 5us | 8us | 10us |
 ---: | ---: | ---: | ---: | ---: | ---: |